qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/day3-overview.md

   * Lingering problems
   * Showing off something cool
   * Discussion (FAIR & CARE, introductions, etc.).
-Engage with other participants and learn from eachother!
+Engage with other participants and learn from each other!
 * Use slack for immediate needs and to alert organizers to any issues
   * Groups listed in a pinned post on slack channel
   * Matt & Trey will be checking in on breakout rooms periodically today.
 Let us